-Clusters on SD cards don't take longer to access when located closer or further apart.
+Clusters on SD cards (and memory sticks) don't take longer to access when located closer or further apart.
 Floppy disks however do since the locations require physical movement to take place which takes longer as the distance increases.
 Defragmentation is a technique used to improve the access speed on floppy disks and hard discs, whereby the clusters in single files can be moved to occupy a contiguous section of memory.
-Defragmentation of SD cards has, in comparison, no benefits.
+Defragmentation of SD cards and memory sticks has, in comparison, no benefits.